 How can I prepare for my SCALE interview?

-We recommend you review the SCALE website and supplementary materials provided by the SCALE Office, consider any question you may have about the program or Southwestern in general, and review your application if possible.
-A positive, engaging attitude is always helpful.
+We recommend you review the SCALE website and supplementary materials provided by the SCALE Office, consider any questions you may have about the program or Southwestern, and review your application, if possible.
+It is important to be yourself throughout the interview.

 Do I need to provide anything before or during my interview?

 No, unless you have supplementary or new information you wish to share with your interviewer.

 What is the typical SCALE class size?